“The question isn’t who’s going to let me; it’s who is going to stop me.” — Ayn Rand

 In 2017, Rhimes joined the national board of Planned Parenthood.
 Rhimes, in the wake of the Me-too movement, also co-founded Time’s Up, which supported victims of sexual harassment.

 In 2019 Shonda Rhimes joined the organization ‘When We All Vote as a co-chair’.
-This organization was founded to get out the vote prior to the 2020 general election.
+This organization was founded to get out the vote before the 2020 general election.